 Young Women in Tech

 Young Women in Tech is a nonprofit organization that focuses on promoting education among young women in the Bhutanese-Nepalese refugee community in Columbus, Ohio.
-This year, we ran a week-long summer camp from June 25 – June 29 for young women in the community ages 11-18.
+In 2018, we ran a week-long summer camp from June 25 – June 29 for young women in the community ages 11-18.
 The camp focused on basic IT fields such as cybersecurity, google apps, coding, and graphic design.
 The girls were taught by several professional volunteers all provided by the IT sector of Huntington National Bank.
 Most were exposed to these various professions for the first time and several showed interest in pursuing careers in these fields!